Sparse Bayesian Optimization

 There are two fundamental challenges with both of the regularization approaches developed in Section \ref{sec:methods}.
 The first is that they both have a regularization coefficient $\lambda$ that must be set.
 In a regression setting, the regularization coefficient is usually set to maximize cross-validation accuracy through hyperparameter optimization, often using grid search or BO~\citep{snoek2012practical}.
 In sparse BO, if there is a known desired level of sparsity, $\lambda$ can be swept in each iteration of optimization to find a value that produces candidates with the desired level of sparsity.
 This significantly increases the overhead of BO by requiring hyperparameter optimization as part of every acquisition optimization.
 Furthermore, in real applications the desired level of sparsity is typically not known \textit{a priori}.

 When there is a trade-off between interpretability and system performance, the desired level of interpretability will depend on what that trade-off looks like.
 In practice, we thus wish to identify the best-achievable objective at any particular level of sparsity.
-The second challenge is that, per the results of Theorems \ref{thm:ext} and \ref{thm:int}, we may not be able to identify the entire objective vs. sparsity trade-off, no matter how $\lambda$ is swept.
+The second challenge is that, per the results of Propositions \ref{thm:ext} and \ref{thm:int}, we may not be able to identify the entire objective vs. sparsity trade-off, no matter how $\lambda$ is swept.
 Depending on the problem, it may be that the sparsity levels of interest cannot be explored via either regularization strategy.
 Both of these challenges can be addressed by viewing sparse BO from the lens of multi-objective BO.